graphiti-api/graphiti-api.github.io/guides/concepts/resources.md

 attribute :name, :string, only: [:sortable] attribute :name, :string, except: [:writable]
 {% endhighlight %}

+The `schema` flag is not effected by `only/except` options.
+This option determines if the attribute is exported to the schema.json.

 You might want to allow behavior only if a certain condition is met.
 Pass a symbol to guard this behavior via corresponding method, only allowing the